-BBVA Securities Inc. (the "Company") is a New York Corporation and a wholly owned subsidiary of BBVA, S.A. (the "Parent"), a global financial services institution headquartered in Spain.
+BBVA Securities Inc. (the "Company") is a New York Corporation and a wholly owned subsidiary of BBVA, S.A. ("BBVA"), a global financial services institution headquartered in Spain.
 The Company is a registered broker-dealer in the United States of America under the Securities Exchange Act of 1934 and is a member of the Financial Industry Regulatory Authority ("FINRA").

-The Company has an institutional and retail business.
-The institutional business consists of investment banking, financing transactions and institutional sales of fixed income securities.
+The Company's activities consist of investment banking, financing transactions and institutional sales of fixed income securities.
 Investment banking activities include securities originations, loan syndications, and project finance services.
 Financing transactions include securities purchased under agreement to resell and securities sold under agreement to repurchase.
 The Company is a member of the Fixed Income Clearing Corporation ("FICC").
 For its fixed income sales business, the Company is self-clearing and can act in the role as either principal, riskless principal and/or agent.